-Complete a Job Interest Card and you will receive an email notification each time a Police Officer or Lateral Officer position opens.
+Complete a Job Agent and you will receive an email notification each time a Police Officer or Lateral Officer position opens.
 If you are specifically interested in a Police Officer and/or a Lateral Officer position, be sure to select Law Enforcement from the list of categories below:

 If you have any questions regarding the application process, testing process, or any other Gilbert Police Department career opportunities, please call (480) 503-6500 and ask to speak to a background investigator in the Office of Professional Standards.

 - How do I apply